MoonlightCapital/MoonlightBot-docs/README.md

 ## Mute Evasion Bans

-Evasions bans are a fallback moderation feature to ensure muted members cannot abuse improperly configured permissions by escalating a mute punishment to a harsher ban.
+Evasion bans are a fallback moderation feature to ensure muted members cannot abuse improperly configured permissions by escalating a mute punishment to a harsher ban.

 If a user with your server's mute role sends a message in a channel, they will be banned.
 To enable evasion bans, use the command